 If you are strictly looking to compare rates, we suggest this page, where you can see actual life insurance rates from top carriers nationwide broken down by age, gender and death benefit amount.
 If you are looking to learn more about Aetna, continue below.

-Our Aetna Life Insurance Company (Aetna) Review For 2017
+Our Aetna Life Insurance Company (Aetna) Review

 Getting their start in 1853, and now for over 165 years, Aetna has been doing business as Aetna Life Insurance Company, a name inspired by Mt.
 Etna, a highly active volcano located in Sicily.
 It’s built a strong reputation under this name, and is most commonly known at the household level for its health insurance and other benefits, not so much its life insurance.